dcajasn/Riskfolio-Lib/README.md

 - Portfolio optimization with constraints on tracking error and turnover.
 - Portfolio optimization with short positions and leveraged portfolios.
 - Portfolio optimization with constraints on number of assets and number of effective assets.
+- Portfolio optimization with constraints based on graph information.
 - Tools to build efficient frontier for 22 convex risk measures.
 - Tools to build linear constraints on assets, asset classes and risk factors.
 - Tools to build views on assets and asset classes.